 The project has relied on collecting, growing and seeding high yielding trees through the development of seed orchards with a view to establishing plantations for the production of eucalyptus oil.
 This high tech agro forestry project is beyond anything attempted before.
 The objective, to double the amount of the normal eucalyptus oil yield, allows for greater productivity and allows Australia to again compete internationally in production.

 In addition, Blue Mallee trees produce a superior pharmaceutical quality oil with a stronger, longer lasting fragrance.

 Success so far

-With nearly 4 million trees already planted - and the first harvest completed of 1 million trees - the project continues to gain momentum.
+With more than 4 million trees already planted, the project continues to gain momentum.
 The successful results already gained are highly encouraging.

 This project ensures significant advantages for local production

 - Oil of superior pharmaceutical quality